Nipun4338/imageprocessingapp/README.md

 ## Used:<br>
 Tkinter, PIL, Matplotlib, Skimage, Numpy

-Face Detection and other operations depend on the value of parameters.
+Face Detection and other operations depends on the value of parameters.

 ![](ipapp.gif)